EU’s Biometric Entry/Exit System to Launch in 2025: Key Details for Non-EU Travelers

 EU’s Biometric Entry/Exit System

-What is the EES and How Will It Work?
+What is the Entry/Exit System (EES) and How Will It Work?

-Additionally, adjustments to existing infrastructure, such as reinforcing airport floors to accommodate new biometric scanners, have contributed to the delays.
-While December 2023 was initially set as the launch date, it has now been postponed to 2025.
+Infrastructure adjustments, such as reinforcing airport floors to support biometric scanners, have also contributed to the setbacks.
+Originally set for launch in December 2023, the system’s deployment has now been postponed until 2025.

 The EES will apply to all Schengen Area countries, excluding Cyprus and Ireland.
-Additionally, four non-EU countries within the Schengen Area—Norway, Switzerland, Iceland, and Liechtenstein—will also implement the system.
+Four non-EU countries—Norway, Switzerland, Iceland, and Liechtenstein—will also adopt the system.

 Leave a Reply